Skip to navigation | Skip to main content | Skip to footer

 General information about the singing sessions:

-Participating is FREE and drop-in.
+Participating is FREE.
 There’s no obligation to stay for the whole session.
 It is very useful to have an idea of numbers though, If possible please let us know you're coming by email: sacredharpmanchester@gmail.com or let us know on Facebook: Manchester Sacred Harp.

 We can usually accommodate everyone, however, please note that seating is limited.
 Please arrive early to avoid disappointment.